 Health & Safety compliance KPI Target

 Gas Safety

 No. of CP12 certificates out of target at any 0

 given time

 Electrical

-% of stock with valid safety EICR 100%
+% of stock with valid safety EICR certification 100%

-certification

-% of emergency lighting tests completed 100%
+% of emergency lighting tests completed against target 100%

-against target

 Asbestos

 % of stock with a valid asbestos survey 100%

 Fire Risk Assessment

 % of inspections completed in target 100%

 Water Management

 % of water management inspection test 100%

 undertaken

 Passenger Lifts

-% of inspections undertaken against 100%
+% of inspections undertaken against 98%

 programme

 Accidents Reporting

 Number of RBC RIDDOR reportable 0

 incidents

 Number of days lost to accidents and 0

 incidents

 The Housing Revenue Account Business Plan 2021 - 2051 identifies the costs associated with fire remediation work, electrical rewires, asbestos encapsulation and removal, fire alarm upgrades (including digital switch over) and replacement and upgrading of emergency lighting.
-The cost of the work over the next 3 years exceeds £1m.
+The cost of the work over the next 5 years is circa £3m.